Who’s Listening to Hospitalized Patients with Hearing Impairment?

 Apparently, the ICU had been told they would receive a patient from recovery at about 2 pm.
 With this in mind, the ICU had arranged to transfer a patient out to a med-surg unit just after noon.
 The ICU manager had worked out the transfer time with the med-surg nurse manager to allow the med-surg RN to return from lunch before the transfer, and also to give the ICU nurse a chance to have lunch and prepare the equipment in the ICU slot for the new patient after it was cleaned by housekeeping.

-But as it happened, the recovery nurse manager called the ICU at 11:30 am to say her unit needed the bed and the new patient […]
+But as it happened, the recovery nurse manager called the ICU at 11:30 am to say her unit needed the bed and the new patient would […]

 What Patients Told